shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 - Enable Native demand for
   your `ANBannerAdView` using `setAllowNativeDemand `method as well as `shouldAllowNativeDemand` & `enableNativeRendering` properties.
-For enabling Video demand, use the property s`houldAllowVideoDemand.`
+For enabling Video demand, use the property `shouldAllowVideoDemand.`

   ```
   /**